2018 Armenian Revolution: May 2

 The nation ground to a halt as countless streets and highways were peacefully blocked throughout the nation, and many workers and businesses went on strike.
 The main airport access road was cut off, with some workers striking, and even land crossings were blocked.
-150,000 people gathered in another evening rally in Republic Square to listen to Pashinyan speak, and were told that he had been informed that due to the strike, the ruling party had decided to support his candidacy in the next round of voting on May 8.
+Approximately 150,000 people gathered in another evening rally in Republic Square to listen to Pashinyan speak, and were told that he had been informed that due to the strike, the ruling party had decided to support his candidacy in the next round of voting on May 8.
 Protests were suspended in the meantime.

 May 8

-On May 8 Parliament again had a vote on a new Prime Minister, and again Nikol Pashinyan was the only candidate.
-This time the majority Republican party gave Pashinyan enough votes to win with a 59–42 margin.
+On May 8, Parliament had another vote for a new prime minister, and again Nikol Pashinyan was the only candidate.
+This time, the majority Republican party gave Pashinyan enough votes to win with a 59–42 margin.
 All the votes against Pashinyan still came from the Republican party.

 Reactions

-On April 4 Edmon Marukyan, leader of the Bright Armenia party, which cooperates with the Civil Contract party lead by Nikol Pashinyan in the Way Out Alliance published an article in Aravot newspaper, in which he stated his preference for formal means of counteracting the ruling coalition rather than civil disobedience actions.
+On April 4 Edmon Marukyan, leader of the Bright Armenia party, which cooperated with the Civil Contract party led by Nikol Pashinyan in the Way Out Alliance published an article in Aravot newspaper, in which he stated his preference for formal means of counteracting the ruling coalition rather than civil disobedience actions.

 Leader of the Free Democrats party and former MP Khachatur Kokobelyan attended protests and expressed his support for the actions.

 Many cultural figures had already declared solidarity with the opposition movement.
 In particular, well-known musician Serj Tankian of System of a Down addressed the activists declaring his solidarity and support, stressing the impermissibility of one-party rule in Armenia.
-Some organizations of the diaspora, in particular the Congress of Armenians of Europe, also expressed support for the opposition.
+Some organizations of the diaspora, in particular the Assembly of Armenians of Europe, also expressed support for the opposition.

+The Helsinki Committee of Armenia noted that freedom of expression and media had improved significantly.
+Meanwhile, the Helsinki Citizens' Assembly–Vanadzor called for further strengthening Armenia's democracy and government transparency.
+The Europe in Law Association called for the elimination of corruption and for the government to strengthen Armenia's judicial system.

+Mamikon Hovespyan, Director of Pink Armenia, an LGBT rights group, stated "while LGBT+ people were present at previous protests, this time they were more visible and accepted."

+Following the revolution, it was recommended that an EU Advisory Group to Armenia be reestablished as a way to counter Russian influence in Armenia, tackle corruption, and to assist post-revolutionary Armenia to build closer ties with the EU and continue implementing its reform agenda.
+Many called for prime minister Nikol Pashinyan to increase engagement with Europe as a way to reduce the country's overdependence on Russia.

+Styopa Safaryan, founder of the Armenian Institute of International and Security Affairs stated that Armenian authorities have been making progress to implement democratic reforms following the revolution.